superdjq/djq_quant/README.md

 - ensemble_ADA_target30_classify5_inx-399006_loss-r2_proba_working_2021
 ### Project name components
-- machine learning method, like "SVM", "RF" for random-forest, "ET" for extra-tree, Start with "emsemble" means your project consists of several basic classifiers, and "ADA" for using adaboost.
+- machine learning method, like "SVM", "RF" for random-forest, "ET" for extra-tree, Start with "ensemble" means your project consists of several basic classifiers, and "ADA" for using adaboost.
 - key "target"+"n" means you want to predict the change after n days
 - key "classify"+"n" means how many classes you want to qut your train sets by using "pandas.qcut()"
 - key "inx" means your model is based on the constituents of the index, you can also define your own stock portfolio